 Prestoserve speeds up any application that requires synchronous writes to ensure data reliability.
 A file modification is synchronous if it must be immediately written to disk before the application can continue.

 Synchronous writes ensure data reliability because the writes are not stored in volatile memory and then later written to disk.
-For example, all UFS and NFS file system modifications due to creating or deleting files are written synchronously.
-In addition, all NFS data writes are written synchronously.
+For example, all file system modifications due to creating or deleting files are written synchronously.
+In addition, all NFS Version 2 data writes and some NFS Version 3 data writes are written synchronously.
 Many database or transaction systems require synchronous writes and can show significant performance improvements with Prestoserve.

-Applications that require synchronous writes are sometimes implemented by opening files requiring synchronous update with the O\FSYNC synchronous write flag.
-This flag can also be set by using the fcntl system call.
-An alternative to making every write synchronous is to commit a series of write operations with the fsync system call.
+Applications that require synchronous writes are sometimes implemented by opening files requiring synchronous update with the O_FSYNC synchronous write flag.
+This flag can also be set by using the fcntl() system call.
+An alternative to making every write synchronous is to commit a series of write operations with the fsync() system call.
 This call synchronously writes all modified blocks of a file to disk.
 See fcntl(2) and fsync(2) for more information on the system calls.

 In addition, the mount -o sync command causes all file system writes to be synchronous.
-Refer to mount (8) for more information.
+Refer to mount(8) for more information.